jj5/kickass-crypto/README.md

 and other config files.
 So stand-by for those updates.
 In the mean time...
 _just be very careful_.

+One thing you should be very careful you don't do is manage your keys in anything other than a PHP file with a ".php" file extension.
+If you put your keys in a ".ini" file or something like that _they might very well be served as plain text by your web server_.
+So don't do that.
+Also be careful not to introduce syntax errors into your config file or other source files running in production because details might leak with the potential resulting error messages.

+## Naming and specifying secret things

 The preferred and supported way to nominate secrets in config files is as constants using the PHP define() function.
 The problem with using class fields or global variables is that the values can fairly easily leak into debug and logging code, this is less likely (though still possible)